 Signs your teen needs transition support

-If your teenager has a diagnosis of ADD/ADHD, Executive Function Disorder, Autism Spectrum Disorder, or Anxiety Disorder you might already know that they will need extra support around transitions.
-Even if they don’t have a clinical diagnosis, your teen may find it very challenging to transition back to school after a long break.
+If your teenager has a diagnosis of ADD/ADHD, Executive Function Disorder, Autism Spectrum Disorder, or Anxiety Disorder, you may already know that they will need extra support around transitions.
+Even if they don’t have a clinical diagnosis, your teen may find it challenging to transition back to school after a long break.
 Here are some signs to look for:

 - Non-Compliance - This can be especially challenging.
-Maybe your teen is refusing to get out of bed in the morning, or having outbursts around completing their homework.
+Maybe your teen is refusing to get out of bed in the morning or having outbursts when you ask them to do a chore.
 Whatever the trigger, non-compliance could be a sign they are struggling with anxiety about the transition.

 Empathy can reduce anxiety

-Start the conversation with an observation and then ask a question, like “I noticed that you don’t seem to want to talk about your classes.
+Start the conversation with an observation and then ask a question, like, “I noticed that you don’t seem to want to talk about going back to school.
 Is there a reason?”
-Try not to ask leading questions like “Are you anxious about taking AP Biology?”
-Your teenager might either be tempted to answer yes, even if that isn’t the problem, or they might start to wonder if they should be worried about Biology!
+Try not to ask leading questions like, “Are you anxious about wearing a mask all day?”
+Your teenager might be tempted to answer yes, even if that isn’t the problem, or they might start to wonder if they should be worried about wearing a mask!

-If your teen does identify some reasons they are feeling anxious, try not to dismiss their fears.
-Even if the fears seem unrealistic, it is important to realize that for your teenager they may seem very real.
-For example, if your teenager expresses a concern that their AP Biology class has too much work, you may want to say “I know you can do it!” which feels like an encouraging statement.
-This may make them feel worse because they truly believe they can't do it.
-Instead, try to get more information by helping them go over the syllabus; then help them take the next step to make a plan for getting the assignments completed, or find out if there is tutoring or office hours available when they could get extra help from the teacher.
+If your teen does identify some reasons that they are feeling anxious, try not to dismiss their concerns.
+Even if the fears seem unrealistic, for your teenager, they may seem very real.
+For example, if your teenager expresses a concern that they will fall behind because of a busy schedule, you may want to say, “I know you can do it!” which feels like an encouraging statement.
+This may make them feel worse because they genuinely believe they can't do it.
+Instead, try to get more information by helping them go over the syllabus and schedule.
+Then help them take the next step to make a plan for getting the assignments completed or find out if there is time available when they could get extra help from the teacher.
 Psychology Today also has some suggestions on stress management strategies and ways to frame conversations with your teenager to build stress resilience.

 Create healthy habits to reduce anxiety

-Chances are, your teenager has seen you dealing with stress in your own life.
-Reflect on how you deal with your stress.
+Chances are, your teenager has recently seen you dealing with stress in your own life.
+Reflect on how you deal with your anxiety.
 Do you get short-tempered?
-Do you eat too much?
+Do you overeat?
 Do you go for a run to blow off steam?
-Have a conversation with your teen about your own experiences with stress and anxiety and come up with some good ways to help both of you create healthier habits.
+Have a conversation with your teen about your own experiences with stress and anxiety and develop strategies for both of you to create healthier habits.

-For example, if sleeping is an issue for your teen when they are stressed, perhaps identify some things they can do to make going to bed easier, like putting away their phone/iPad/computer an hour or so before an optimal bedtime.
-Agree that you will try this too and it will be a lot easier to convince them to do it!
+For example, if sleeping is an issue for your teen when they are stressed, perhaps identify some things they can do to make going to bed more manageable, like putting away their phone/iPad/computer an hour or so before an optimal bedtime.
+If you agree to put your phone away too, it will be a lot easier to convince them to do it!

 Another healthy habit to try as a family may be mindfulness or meditation.
 At Rock Point School, we offer a yoga and mindfulness class first thing in the morning as a way for students to get focused and centered for the day.
-Some students find mindfulness exercises help calm their minds before bed, too.
-Here is another great resource for some mindfulness activities to try.
+Some students find mindfulness exercises can help calm their minds before bed too.
+Here is another resource for some mindfulness activities to try.

-Making sure you are eating healthy foods, getting good rest, and exercising will help reduce your own stress, but also encourage your teen to do the same.
-The earlier you can set up these habits, the easier they will be to maintain through the school year.
+Ensuring you are eating healthy foods, getting sleep, and exercising will help reduce your stress and encourage your teen to do the same.
+The earlier you can set up these habits, the more comfortable they will be to maintain through the school year.

 Get more support

-If your teen is unable to move through their anxiety around transitions, it may be time to seek help from a doctor, guidance counselor, or therapist.
+If your teen is unable to move through their anxiety around returning to school, it may be time to seek help from a doctor, guidance counselor, or therapist.
 Many teens need extra support to build their coping skills as they move into adulthood.
 Sometimes, getting an outside perspective can help move everyone forward.

-Here is a convenient check-list of ways to help your teen through a back-to-school transition period:
+A convenient checklist of ways to help your teen through a back-to-school transition period